Birthday Fairy Garden: the fairies celebrating a birthday in the fairy garden with miniature tea and cupcakes, bunting, party hats and gifts.

 Every birthday needs party hats.
 I made them out of a little ribbon, hot glue, and pom poms.

 I also used my dollar store mushroom that got a pink stray paint makeover.
-I set up our little birthday party on a nice little meadow of creeping thyme.
+We set up our little birthday party on a nice little meadow of creeping thyme.
 I added a little moss around the sides too.
-You might have noticed the black nozzle and tubing in the background, that’s our fancy new irrigation system, that I’ll be sure to share all the details of soon.

-With a fairy garden like this, life really is a party…a fairy party.
+With a birthday fairy garden life really is a party.